Comparison pick

 CNC Router vs. CO₂ Laser: Choosing Your Perfect Machine

 The Inventables X-Carve Pro 4x4 CNC System and the xTool P2 CO₂ laser engraver are two powerful yet very different machines.
 Both cater to makers, woodworkers, and small business owners, but their functions and ideal applications vary significantly.
 In this comprehensive comparison, we'll help you decide which machine best fits your creative needs.
+If you want to see how the xTool P2 stacks up against other laser cutters, check out our comprehensive laser cutter comparison.

 Choose the X-Carve Pro 4x4 if you need to work with large projects, thick materials, or require 3D carving capabilities.
 Opt for the xTool P2 if precision engraving,fine detailing, and working with delicate materials are your priorities.